LiteSVM/litesvm/README.md

 ## 📍 Overview

-`litesvm` is designed to be a replacement of the [`solana-program-test`](https://github.com/solana-labs/solana/tree/master/program-test).
-A new Solana program test framework focuses on performance and ease of use.
-The limited number of dependencies also greatly reduces compilation time.
-See [benches](https://github.com/LiteSVM/litesvm/tree/master/benches).
+`litesvm` is a fast and lightweight Solana VM simulator for testing programs.
+It takes inspiration from the good parts of the [`solana-program-test`](https://github.com/solana-labs/solana/tree/master/program-test) crate, while offering superior performance and developer experience.
 ---

 ## 🚀 Getting Started